 Noraay has since made full use of her music training and now takes on production, as well as songwriter and performer duties.
-Whether carving out her own soulscapes, supporting artists like Terri Walker or rocking the stage at Radio Onemusic in Brighton, Noraay is all about honing her craft.
+Whether carving out her own soulscapes, supporting artists like Terri Walker or rocking the stage at Momos, London or at The Barbican, London, Noraay is all about honing her craft.

 Hands on, proactive and determined, Noraay is manifesting her destiny, while acknowledging her heritage.
 In fact, the name she adopts as an artist is taken from the Arabic word ‘Nor’ meaning ‘light’.